testcontainers/testcontainers-python/index.rst

 Reusable Containers (Experimental)
 ----------------------------------

 Containers can be reused across consecutive test runs.
+To reuse a container, the container configuration must be the same.

+Containers that are set up for reuse will not be automatically removed.
+Thus, those containers need to be removed manually.

+Containers should not be reused in a CI environment.

 How to use?
 ^^^^^^^^^^^